kruvcraft21/SKScript/README.md

 ## DESCRIPTION IN ENGLISH
 This script is only for Soul knight.
 This script works via [GameGuardian](https://gameguardian.net).
 This script was created only to expand the gameplay and to help those people who cannot pass this or that part of the game for certain reasons.

 The game has an anitcheat, because of it the game crashes when searching through GameGuardian.
 To bypass anitcheat, you can use [this script](https://github.com/HTCheater/skacb).
 You can also try to hide the root, in my case it works, I use [KernelSU](https://github.com/tiann/KernelSU) to hide it.
+I was also informed that [Magisk Delta](https://huskydg.github.io/magisk-files/) is also able to hide root from the game.

 <details><summary>Script Features</summary>